Neha2802/PRP-Project_team-12/README.md

 ## Baseyian approach
 -> In this we again do repeat the first step as above.
 Then we predict x using the function x_prediction.m -> In x_prediction.m function we are first computing posterior parameters and then we calculate intermediate parameters and then we are predicting x from posterior    parameters and intermediate parameters.
+-> And finally we plot pdf's of original and Predicted and MAP model.